 A theme alone won’t get you there, because you have several WordPress builders.
 By default you get Gutenberg with your WordPress installation.
 This is a standard builder that works on the block principle: here you stack blocks containing different content on top and below each other.
 You don’t see the end result immediately.
 Interestingly, though, Gutenberg is free.

 Elementor is one of my favorite tools.
 Curious about more?
-Discover my favorite tools for both web design and photography here.
+Discover my favorite tools for both web design and photography.

 6. Create child theme WordPress

 Now that you have this all taken care of, I recommend that you use a child theme theme.
 This is actually a copy of the original or parent theme.
 It allows you to make modifications without touching the parent theme.
 So this is a safety option.
-Sometimes something can go wrong, causing your entire layout to change or even your entire website to disappear!
-With a child theme, you can avoid that.
+Sometimes something can go wrong, changing your complete layout or even making your entire website disappear!
+With a child theme, you can prevent that from happening.

 For clients, I always create a child theme.
 One easy way you can do that is the simple and free WordPress plugin Child Theme Configurator install on your dashboard.
-After you put this plugin to work, make your child theme your active theme.
-By the way, a plugin is an additional piece of software you add to your CMS.
+After you put this plugin to work, you make your child theme your active theme.
+By the way, a plugin is an extra piece of software that you add to your CMS.

 7. Creating website pages

-Once that too is behind you, then you can start working on it.
-In your WordPress dashboard, under pages, you can create all your pages as needed.
+Once that too is behind you, then you can get started.
+In your WordPress dashboard, under pages, you can create all the pages you need.
 Anyway, of course, your homepage and an about me, offer and contact page.

 Depending on what you want, you can create many other pages and also a blog!